f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 <h3>8: Squelch threshold</h3>

+<h4>Power threshold mode</h4>

+Case when the delta/Level squelch control (7) is off (power).
 This is the squelch threshold in dB.
 The average total power received in the signal bandwidth before demodulation is compared to this value and the squelch input is open above this value.
 It can be varied continuously in 0.1 dB steps from 0.0 to -100.0 dB using the dial button.

+<h4>Audio frequency delta mode</h4>

+Case when the delta/Level squelch control (7) is on (delta).
+In this mode the squelch compares the power of the demodulated audio signal in a low frequency band and a high frequency band.
+In the absence of signal the discriminator response is nearly flat and the power in the two bands is more or less balanced.
+In the presence of a signal the lower band will receive more power than the higher band.
+The squelch does the ratio of both powers and the squelch is opened if this ratio is lower than the threshold given in percent.

+A ratio of 1 (100%) will always open the squelch and a ratio of 0 will always close it.
+The value can be varied to detect more distorted and thus weak signals towards the higher values.
+The button rotation runs from higher to lower as you turn it clockwise thus giving the same feel as in power mode.
+The best ratio for a standard NFM transmission is ~40%.

+The distinct advantage of this type of squelch is that it guarantees the quality level of the audio signal (optimized for voice) thus remaining closed for too noisy signals received on marginal conditions or bursts of noise independently of the signal power.

+&#9758; The signal used is the one before AF filtering and the bands are centered around 1000 Hz for the lower band and 6000 Hz for the higher band.
+This means that it will not work if your audio device runs at 8000 or 11025 Hz.
+You will need at least a 16000 Hz sample rate.
+Choose power squelch for lower audio rates.

+&#9758; The chosen bands around 1000 and 6000 Hz are optimized for standard voice signals in the 300-3000 Hz range.

 <h3>9: Squelch gate</h3>